DongzeHE/scpca-docs/docs/getting_started.md

-# Getting started with a ScPCA dataset
+# Getting started with an ScPCA dataset

 This section provides information on next steps you might take after downloading a dataset from the ScPCA portal.